taj-ny/kwin-gestures/docs/index.md

 ### Press gestures
 Mouse press gestures do not start immediately by default, allowing swipe gestures or normal clicks to be performed.

-If this behavior is not desired, *Gesture.instant* should be set to true.
+If this behavior is not desired, *PressGesture.instant* should be set to true.
 The property is set per-gesture, but affects all activated press gestures.

 ### Wheel gestures
 Wheel gestures begin, update and end instantly on every single scroll event, therefore they do not support thresholds and speed.